Health insurance for students: Your guide to the best cover during your studies

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The contributions to the KVdS consist of a basic amount (€87.38 from the winter semester 2024/25), the fund-specific additional contribution, and the nursing care insurance contribution (e.g. €35.91 for childless individuals from 23 years old from 2025).
+The contributions to KVdS are made up of a base amount (EUR 87.38 from winter semester 2024/25), the health insurance fund-specific supplementary contribution, and the long-term care insurance contribution (e.g. EUR 35.91 for childless people aged 23 and over from 2025).

 Evaluate options for student health insurance coverage

-Calculating contributions for student health insurance (KVdS)
+Calculate contributions to student health insurance (KVdS)

-Basic health insurance contribution: 87.38 Euros (from WS 2024/2025).
+Basic health insurance contribution: 87.38 euros (from WS 2024/2025).

-Nursing care insurance (childless, from age 23): 35.91 Euros (from 01.01.2025).
+Long-term care insurance (without children, from age 23): 35.91 euros (from 01.01.2025).

-Nursing care insurance (with 1 child or under age 23): 30.78 Euros (from 01.01.2025).
+Long-term care insurance (with 1 child or under 23): 30.78 euros (from 01.01.2025).

 Consider private health insurance (PKV) as an alternative

-Students can be exempted from the statutory insurance obligation.
-This application must be submitted within three months of enrollment.
-The exemption then applies for the entire duration of the studies.
-Returning to statutory health insurance during studies is often no longer possible.
-Private health insurance often offers special student rates.
-These can be particularly attractive for children of civil servants due to aid entitlements.
-For students over 30 years, private insurance may also be a more affordable option than voluntary statutory health insurance.
-Carefully weigh the advantages and disadvantages of a private health insurance.
-The decision to choose private health insurance should be well-considered.
+Students can be exempted from the statutory health insurance obligation.
+This application must be submitted within three months of enrolment.
+The exemption then applies for the entire duration of the course.
+Return to the GKV is usually no longer possible during the course of study.
+PKV often offers special student rates.
+These can be particularly attractive for children of civil servants due to entitlement to supplementary aid.
+For students over 30, PKV can also be a cheaper option than voluntary GKV.
+Carefully weigh up the advantages and disadvantages of private health insurance.
+The decision in favour of PKV should be carefully considered.

-Consider special cases and age limits
+Take special cases and age limits into account

-Regulations for student workers and interns:
+Rules for working students and interns:

-With the end of your studies and the start of your professional life, the conditions for health insurance change.
-Those who take up a job that requires social security contributions are usually subject to compulsory insurance in the statutory health insurance again.
+When you finish your studies and enter working life, the conditions for health insurance change.
+Anyone who takes up employment subject to social insurance contributions will usually become subject to mandatory insurance in the statutory health insurance scheme again.
 This also applies if you were privately insured during your studies.
-An exception exists if your salary from the start exceeds the annual income threshold.
-This was 66,600 euros in 2023 and regularly increases.
-Self-employed individuals often remain in private health insurance.
-For the transition, a voluntary statutory insurance can be an option.
-Plan this transition early to avoid insurance gaps and unexpected costs.
+An exception applies if your salary is above the annual earnings threshold from the outset.
+In 2023, this was €66,600 and it increases regularly.
+Self-employed people often remain in private health insurance.
+For the transition, voluntary statutory insurance may be an option.
+Plan this transition early.
+This will help you avoid gaps in cover and unexpected costs.

 More useful links

-vdek (Association of Substitute Health Funds) provides information on health insurance for students, including membership and contribution regulations.
+vdek (Association of Substitute Health Insurance Funds) provides information on health insurance for students, including membership and contribution regulations.

 Wikipedia provides an article on student health insurance in Germany.